Serving Denver, Pueblo & Colorado Springs for over 40 years

 Workers’ Compensation Frequently Asked Questions

-- What if my claim is denied?
 If your workers’ compensation claim is denied, then you should file an Application for Expedited Hearing within 45 days of the denial.
-An attorney is key to meeting deadlines and preparing the documents necessary to reverse a workers’ compensation denial.
+An attorney is the key to meeting deadlines and preparing the documents necessary to reverse a workers’ compensation denial.

 We’re There When You Need Us